-The FPB's advocacy and outreach program aims to educate and empower learners and children about online safety and digital literacy.
-This is crucial to prevent the creation of child pornography, a serious criminal offense.
+The FPB advocacy and outreach programme is also aimed at ensure that leaners and children are educated and capacitated on online safety and digital literacy to ensure that children are not used in the creation of child pornography which is a criminal offence .

-The FPB is working closely with law enforcement agencies to analyse child pornography and child exploitation cases to ensure that perpetrators faces the might of the law.
+The FPB team is working closely with Law Enforcement Agencies (LEA) to analyse child pornography and child exploitation cases to ensure that perpetrators faces the might of the law.